pauwels-labs/flux-infra/README.md

 - Need IAM role that can get authorization tokens for the ECR registry

+- At some point we opened up all TCP ports inbound from the node security group and inbound to the node security group; for something but don't remember what

 ### Install cert-manager

 - Make sure to have a separate resource for namespace that's installed